National Travel Survey (NTS)

 The NTS has a three-stage sampling design, so there are three sampling units.
 The primary sampling unit (for the first stage) is the household.
 The sampling unit for the second stage is the person in the dwelling chosen from the first stage.
 Finally, the sampling unit for the third stage is the trip from a given dwelling and a selected person.

-The sampling frame is stratified by province and household income level and information obtained from the Primary Inspection Kiosk (PIK).
+The sampling frame is stratified by province, household income level and information obtained from the Primary Inspection Kiosk (PIK).
 The National Travel Survey is a flexible survey that allows stakeholders to add sample in specific regions, for example in some Canadian cities/regions.

 Sampling and sub-sampling:

 For the first stage, the household, the sample is first allocated among the provinces using the cubic root of the number of dwellings in each province.
 For each province, a small portion of the sample (maximum of 400) is associated with a particular stratum based on information from the PIK.
 This stratum maximizes the chances of sampling Canadians who have traveled outside the country.
 Then, the rest of the sample is allocated according to income level in relation to the square root of the sum of the incomes.
-Within each stratum, by province and income level, dwellings will be sorted by postal code.
+Within each stratum, by province and income level of the particular stratum, dwellings will be sorted by postal code.
 In the strata formed using information from the PIK, a simple random sample will be drawn.
 In all other strata, a systematic sample will be drawn.
 This will allow the different regions of each province to be represented in the sample.
 During the month of April 2023, the number of dwellings usually sampled for the National Travel Survey was reduced from 39,000 to 15,000 as a result of the impact of the federal labour dispute.

 For the second stage, one adult per selected dwelling will be randomly chosen using a selection method based on the age of household members.
 This method randomly chooses one adult for dwellings with up to six adults.
 Depending on the number of adults living in the dwelling, the oldest; the second oldest; the third oldest; the youngest; the second youngest; or the third youngest adult will be selected.